Alexa Collins Celebrates ‘FriYAY’ In A Skimpy Tube Top & Curve-Hugging Jeans

 While Alexa often goes scantily clad for her social media appearances, today, she traded in her bikinis and lingerie for a slightly more modest look, but it was still sexy nonetheless.
 The blond bombshell slipped into a gray tube top from PrettyLittleThing that clung tightly to her torso to highlight her voluptuous assets and slender frame.
 Its strapless style teased a glimpse of cleavage while showcasing her toned arms and shoulders.
 Fans were also treated to a peek at Alexa’s flat midsection and abs thanks to the number’s cropped style.

 Alexa kept her look simple for the day and paired her skimpy top with a pair of medium-wash jeans that appeared to be a skinny cut, as they clung tightly to her sculpted legs and killer curves in all of the right ways.
 The bottoms had a bit of distressing detail along the legs to give them an edgy vibe.
-Meanwhile, its high-rise waistband sat just below the model’s navel to further accentuate her trim waist and taut tummy.
+Meanwhile, the pants’ high-rise waistband sat just below the model’s navel to further accentuate her trim waist and taut tummy.

 Alexa appeared to be carrying her belongings for the day in a nude handbag and sported a dainty stack of necklaces to give her look a hint of bling.
-She wore her platinum tresses down, and finished up her look with a touch of makeup to highlight her striking features.
+She wore her platinum tresses down and finished up her look with a touch of makeup to highlight her striking features.
 The application seemed to include the model’s signature metallic pink lipgloss, as well as a dusting of blush and a thick coat of mascara.

 Fans were quick to show the brown-eyed beauty’s latest social media update some love.
-After just 20 minutes of going live, the post has racked up over 2,100 likes, as well as dozens of comments and compliments.
+After just 20 minutes of going live, the post racked up over 2,100 likes, as well as dozens of comments and compliments.

 “You look great!” one person wrote.